-The announcement didn’t disclose the financial terms of the Gaw fund’s purchase of the stake in the investment, which had been the subject of a number of market rumours in recent weeks, including reports that the Hong Kong real estate investment firm was paying as much as HK$15 billion for 65 percent stake in the properties.
+The announcement didn’t disclose the financial terms of the Gaw fund’s purchase of the stake in the investment, which had been the subject of a number of market rumours in recent weeks, including reports that the Hong Kong real estate investment firm was paying as much as HK$15 billion for a 65 percent stake in the properties.

 Hengli is reported to have turned to private equity partners for financing after bank credit dried up in the face of a downturn that saw transactions of office assets in Hong Kong fall by 76 percent during the third quarter, compared to the period from April through June.
 Chen’s Hengli Group will retain a 51 percent share in the buyout vehicle.

 Hengli Sells Equity Stake After Loan Market Dries Up

 When Hengli agreed to buy the pair of 1990s-vintage office blocks in June, market sources indicated, as reported by Reuters, that the mainland group’s plan was to secure mezzanine financing for as much as 80 percent of the purchase price, before beginning to resell units in the building on a piecemeal basis, once the acquisition was concluded.

 This approach mirrored the strategy taken by a group of Hong Kong investors who paid a record $5.2 billion to acquire the Center on Central’s Queen’s Road in November last year.